Rajiv-jha/ECommerce-NPM/README.md

 1. Run `build.sh` without commandline args to be prompted (with autocomplete) for the agent installer paths __or__
 2. Run `build.sh -a <App Server Agent> -m <Machine Agent> -d <Database Agent> -w <Web Server Agent> -r <Javascript Agent> [-y <Analytics Agent>] [-j <Oracle JDK7>]` to supply agent installer paths

 Note: Run build.sh with the `-p` flag to prepare the build environment but skip the actual docker container builds.
-This will build the Dockerfiles and add the AppDyanmics agents to the build dirs: the containers can then be built manually with `docker build -t <container-name> .`.
+This will build the Dockerfiles and add the AppDynamics agents to the build dirs: the containers can then be built manually with `docker build -t <container-name> .`.
 Use this option to save time when making updates to only one container.

+The database containers (`ecommerce-oracle` and `ecommerce-mysql`) do not include AppDynamics agents and only need to be rebuilt if you want to refresh the database or OS version.
+You will need to download the Linux x64 RPM package installer for Oracle Database XE 11g R2 from the [Oracle Download Site](http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads).
+To build the database containers, cd to the relevant build directories and run:

+- ECommerce-Oracle `docker build -t appdynamics/ecommerce-oracle .`
+- ECommerce-MySQL `docker build -t appdynamics/ecommerce-mysql .`

 Running the ECommerce Demo
 --------------------------